EstivenCano/EstivenCano/README.md

 ### Hey there 👋

-My name is Estiven, and I'm systems engineering student at University of Medellin and Full stack developer that really enjoy learning, taking on challenges, and solving problems.
+My name is Estiven, I am a systems engineering student at the University of Medellín and a web developer who enjoys learning, taking on challenges, and solving problems.

-Some of my favorite technologies are React, Node and I'm currently interested in learning about the world of artificial intelligence.
+My work includes designing and implementing software solutions through agile methodologies such as Scrum, creating visual elements that users interact with and the web services and APIs for client-side functionalities using Frontend technologies like React using Next, always keeping in mind a responsive, and user-friendly design, and Backend technologies like Node using Express to create REST solutions.

 Want to know more about me?
 Check out my LinkedIn profile.